bitwarden/help/_articles/two-step-login/setup-two-step-login-u2f.md

 Complete the following steps to enable Two-step Login using FIDO U2F:

 {% callout warning %}
-**Losing access to your FIDO U2F device can permanently lock you out of your Vault,** unless you write down and keep your Two-step Login Recovery Code in a safe place.
+**Losing access to your FIDO U2F device can permanently lock you out of your Vault,** unless you write down and keep your Two-step Login Recovery Code in a safe place or have an alternate Two-step Login method enabled and available.

 [Get Your Recovery Code]({% link _articles/two-step-login/two-step-recovery-code.md %}) from the **Two-step Login** screen immediately after enabling any method.
 {% endcallout %}